HolyCorn-Software/system/system-changes.md

 .

-Improved design of the offline page

-Improved the UI of the loader
+Updated to the latest version of the soul system featuring a new feature, and better UI